ravisiyer/scrape-blogger-post/README.md

 The script seems to work with Blogger pages as well, but it has only been tested with one small blog page.

-#### Author
+#### Author and Background

 This script was developed by Ravi S. Iyer with assistance from Gemini.
+Details about the development process and issues faced can be found, mixed with other more general topics, in [my blog post](https://raviswdev.blogspot.com/2025/09/yargs-npm-package-does-not-work-well.html) and some other posts linked in it.

 #### License